-An incentive stock option is a type of compensation in the form of an agreement between an employer and an employee that allows the employee to purchase shares of the employer's stock at a specified price ("strike price").
-A stock option typically has a vesting requirement, which means that the employee may exercise the stock option (i.e., purchase the employer's stock at the strike price) only after a specified period of time has passed.
-The employee typically forfeits the unvested stock option if the employee's employment terminates before the stock option has vested.
+An employment related stock option is a type of compensation in the form of an agreement between an employer and an employee that allows the employee to purchase shares of the employer's stock at a specified price ("strike price").
+The stock option typically has a vesting requirement, which means that the employee may exercise the stock option (i.e., purchase the employer's stock at the strike price) only after a specified period of time has passed.
+The employee typically forfeits any unvested stock option if the employee's employment terminates before the stock option has vested.
 After the stock option vests, the employee may exercise the stock option until the stock option expires.
 Once the stock option has expired, the employee no longer has the right to purchase the stock at the strike price.

-An incentive stock option is a type of "call option" because it provides the right to purchase stock.
+A stock option acquired through a business or employer's stock option plan is a type of "call option" because it provides the right to purchase stock.
 Unlike some other types of call options, however, an incentive stock option is not traded on the open market.

 Part I: Filers must report an option if the value of the option was more than \$1,000 at the end of the reporting period.
-Annual filers must also report an option from which they received more than \$1,000 in income during the reporting period.
+Annual filers must also report an option/warrant from which they received more than \$1,000 in income during the reporting period.
 Keep in mind that the value of an option is not the same as the value of the stock for which it was issued.
 In addition, a stock option may have reportable value even if the option is currently "underwater" (i.e., the strike price is above the market price), depending on how much time remains to exercise the option.
 The human resources office of the company that issued the options may be able to provide the filer with a valuation.

 Filers must provide the name of the stock for which the option was issued and identify the interest as a stock option.
+Although business or employment-related options can be assumed to be call options, the filer may wish to specify this explicitly given that the OGE Form 450 does not split assets into separate Parts for business/employment and passive investment assets.
 In addition, it is helpful to indicate whether the option is vested.
 For a privately held business, filers should describe the line of business, unless the information is otherwise readily available to the reviewer.

-Widgets Unlimited, vested and unvested stock options
+1 Widgets Unlimited, vested and unvested call stock options